Apoula Edel

-Apoula Edima Bete Edel (Ապուլա Էդիմա Էդել Բետե; born 17 June 1986) is a former professional footballer who played as a goalkeeper.
+Apoula Edima Bete Edel (born 17 June 1986) is a former professional footballer who played as a goalkeeper.
 Born in Cameroon, he played for the Armenia national team.

 Club career

 Early career

 Apoula Edel was born in Yaoundé, Cameroon and moved to Armenia in 2002.
 He signed a contract with Pyunik FC in March 2003.
 In 2005, he joined Rapid București along with Carl Lombé, by unilaterally terminating his contract without just reason.
 Pyunik FC submitted the case to FIFA Dispute Resolution Chamber.
 The DRC passed a decision on 4 April 2007 and sent the decision to the parties on 3 August, in which Edel was ordered to pay Pyunik US$15,000.
 He also claimed he was forced to naturalise during the court trial as an excuse to leave the country in 2005.
 The parties submitted the appeal to the Court of Arbitration for Sport and CAS partially upheld the DRC decision, and increased the fee to US$60,000 in 2008.